-STOCKHOLM — The Latest on asylum-seekers and migrants in Europe (all times local):
+PARIS — The Latest on Europe migration issues (all times local):